 3 Formerly referred to the Energy Corporations (Powers) Act 1979, the short title of which was changed to the Energy Operators (Powers) Act 1979 by the Gas Corporation (Business Disposal) Act 1999 s.
 78. The reference was amended under the Reprints Act 1984 s.
 7(3)(gb).

+4 Repealed by the Electricity Referee and Dispute Resolution Repeal Regulations 2007.